Corporate card vs. business card: Which is right for you?

 - Allows business owners to pay off larger company purchases over time (for cards that allow you to carry a balance)

-- Higher APRs and fees than a personal credit card
+- Business cards tend to offer higher APRs and fees than personal cards

 - Risk to personal credit score